StackVista/stackstate-docs/use/health-state-and-event-notifications/send-event-notifications.md

 {% hint style="warning" %}
 **This page describes StackState version 4.2.**

+The StackState 4.2 version range is End of Life (EOL) and no longer supported.
+We encourage customers still running the 4.2 version range to upgrade to a more recent release.

 Go to the [documentation for the latest StackState release](https://docs.stackstate.com/).
 {% endhint %}